giltayar/blog/posts/using-jsm-esm-in-nodejs-a-practical-guide-part-2.md

 it, Node.js uses `./src/main.js`.

 Perfect for our needs!
-We just point the two entry points to different implementations: one written for JSM and one for CJS.
+We just point the two entry points to different implementations: one written for ESM and one for CJS.

 Just one small detail...
-Are we now going to write two implementations of our package, one for CJS (using `require` everywhere) and one for JSM (using `import` everywhere)?
+Are we now going to write two implementations of our package, one for CJS (using `require` everywhere) and one for ESM (using `import` everywhere)?
 That's asking a bit too much, I think.

-One simple way out of this conundrum, is to write the package using CJS, and then write a small JSM wrapper that "`require`"-s the code end "`export`"-s it as JSM.
+One simple way out of this conundrum, is to write the package using CJS, and then write a small ESM wrapper that "`require`"-s the code end "`export`"-s it as ESM.
 That's a great solution, and works well for existing packages that are
-CJS: they can wrap their code with a JSM wrapper, define the conditions like above, and voila: they're dual-mode!
-But if we're using JSM, this is not an option for us.
+CJS: they can wrap their code with a ESM wrapper, define the conditions like above, and voila: they're dual-mode!
+But if we're using ESM, this is not an option for us.
-So is there a way to continue writing JSM code, and yet still have a parallel CJS entry point?
+So is there a way to continue writing ESM code, and yet still have a parallel CJS entry point?

 Yes, there is.
 We do what our ancestors did: we transpile. 😎 For this, I'm going to use [Rollup](https://rollupjs.org/).
-Rollup is great because it understands JSM, understands CJS, and can convert from one to another, so we don't have to do a lot to get Rollup to take all our code and just transpile it from JSM to CJS.
+Rollup is great because it understands ESM, understands CJS, and can convert from one to another, so we don't have to do a lot to get Rollup to take all our code and just transpile it from ESM to CJS.

 ### Dev Dependencies needed for transpiling